asadullahrifat89/honk-buster-game-uno-platform/README.md

-# Uno WASM 2D Game engine
+# WASM 2D with Uno Platform
 A simple game engine built with C#.
 XAML, HTML, CSS, and JavaScript that runs on Uno Platform & WebAssembly.
 This repository contains an arcade honk busting game.